 - lack of regular mentors – the students of SOL do not get to attend regular classes by faculties at the college like regular DU students, so they are dependent on their own self to prepare their course.

 - Lack of Interactive Skills – regular degree students interact with each other at college as classmates and also with the faculty.
-In addition to it, they take part in events and fests which helps them in developing their interpersonal skills.
-SOL Students lack these skills and management as they don’t get to interact as much
+In addition to it, they take part in events and fests which help them in developing their interpersonal skills.
+SOL students lack these skills and management as they don’t get to interact as much

-- Unemployment increases if there is a lack of skills – students pursuing distance mode of education lack vocational skills and knowledge due to which their opportunities at getting jobs become limited unlike regular degree students who have unlimited chances.
+- Unemployment increases if there is a lack of skills – students pursuing distance mode of education lack vocational skills and knowledge due to which their opportunities at getting jobs to become limited, unlike regular degree students who have unlimited chances.